bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

  **Notes:**

- * Mapping quality plunges in all reads (white instead of grey).
-Once we load repeat elements, we see that
+ * Mapping quality plunges in several reads (white instead of grey).
+Once we load repeat elements, we see that these reads align with two LINE elements.

+ **Question:**

-   * : there are two LINE elements that cause this.
+ * Why do LINE elements affect mapping quality?

 ## Homozygous deletion

 Navigate to region "chr21:19,324,469-19,331,468"

- * sort reads by insert size
+ * Sort reads by insert size
- * turn on "View as Pairs" and "Expanded" view
+ * Turn on "View as Pairs" and "Expanded" view
- * click on a red read pair to pull up information on alignments
+ * Click on a red read pair to pull up information on alignments

 ![Example6](https://bioinformatics-ca.github.io/images/Igv_example6.png)